 How to Get Rid of Freshwater Limpet?

-As mentioned earlier, one of the most common questions people ask about freshwater limpet snails is how to get ridOpens in a new tab. of them.
+As mentioned earlier, one of the most common questions people ask about freshwater limpet snails is how to get rid of them.
 Many hobbyists mistakenly view these small creatures as pests, but in reality, they play a role in maintaining a clean and healthy aquarium by consuming algae and detritus.

 Before considering any methods to remove freshwater limpet snails from your tank, it’s essential to recognize that they are not harmful to your aquatic environment.
 In fact, they can contribute positively by keeping algae growth in check and consuming decomposing organic matter.